exonum/exonum-doc/src/architecture/service-lifecycle.md

   into the supervisor.
 Thus, it is reasonable to assume that a deployment failure at this stage is local to the node and could be fixed by the node admin.

+6. If the artifact is not associated with any services, it can be *unloaded*.
+  Unloading the artifact may free resources associated with it in the corresponding runtime.
+Like other lifecycle events, unloading an artifact is controlled by the supervisor service.

+!!! note
+    An artifact can become disassociated with services as a result of [data migrations](#data-migrations).
+In this case, the artifact initially associated with the service instance is replaced by the newer artifact revision.
+In most cases, the old artifact can be safely unloaded after the update.

 ## Service Instances

 1. Once the artifact is committed, it is possible to instantiate services